Charles E. Bennison: Subsequent motions, successful appeal, and reinstatement

 Bennison later filed a motion seeking a reduction of his sentence, but in February 2009 the court upheld its decision to depose Bennison.
-Subsequently, Bennison appealed his conviction to the Court of Review for the Trial of a Bishop, a separate court composed of nine bishops."Suspended Episcopal bishop to have last chance in May".
-O'Reilly, David.
-Philadelphia Inquirer.
-March 19, 2010.
+Subsequently, Bennison appealed his conviction to the Court of Review for the Trial of a Bishop, a separate court composed of nine bishops.

 Meanwhile, on April 17, 2009, Bennison's attorney filed a motion with the Court for the Trial of a Bishop requesting a new trial, citing newly uncovered exculpatory evidence.
 According to Bennison's attorney, more than 200 letters, written by the then-teenage female to John, were discovered that contradicted witness testimony at the trial.
 Bennison's attorney asserted that the letters showed that the teenage girl actively tried to cover up her relationship with John, leaving Charles Bennison unaware of the situation and therefore unable to take appropriate action.
 On September 24, 2009, the Court for the Trial of a Bishop denied the motion for a new trial.

 Following the denial of a new trial, Bennison then pursued his appeal to the Court of Review for the Trial of a Bishop, which heard his case in Wilmington, Delaware on May 4, 2010.
 The basis for the appeal was a statute of limitation provision that had been in effect before a Presentment charge had ever been filed against Bishop Bennison.
 While Bishop Bennison's attorney had repeatedly raised the matter of the limitation statute, the earlier trial court had declined to rule on the issue for unexplained reasons.

 On August 4, 2010, the Court of Review reversed the trial court's decision, and Bennison shortly afterward returned as Bishop of Pennsylvania.
 On September 21, 2010, however, the House of Bishops adopted a strongly worded yet nonbinding resolution urging Bennison to resign.

 On October 9, 2012, Bennison announced his retirement as Bishop of Pennsylvania as of December 31, 2012.
 On January 12, 2013, Clifton Daniel was elected provisional bishop for a period of two years or until a new diocesan bishop was chosen; Daniel G. P. Gutierrez was elected to the position in July 2016.